droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Engagement
 *Philosophy*: Attending class is important as this is a time to get your questions answered and hear explanations of important concepts and class announcements.
 However, engagement also includes paying attention and working through the entire class period as described below.
 The percentage is fairly low however so that missing a class is not too onerous a penalty.

 Engagement will be graded on a 0-1 basis.
 If you attend, work diligently, and are focused the entire class period then you will earn full credit.
-However, if you do not attend class, you come substantially late, leave substantially early, or are otherwise unfocused during the class period (i.e., doing other than Biometry work) then you will receive no or only partial credit.
+However, if you do not attend class, you come substantially late, leave substantially early, or are otherwise unfocused during the class period (i.e., doing other than Statistics work) then you will receive no or only partial credit.
 If you finish the module assignment during class then please begin to prepare the next module.
 If you finish that preparation then show me what you have done and you can discretely leave class early.

 Absences for school sponsored events (e.g., special sessions of other courses, athletics) will be excused.
 Other planned absences (e.g., family events, doctor's appointments) *cleared with me in advanced* will be excused.
 Please see the [COVID-19 section](#covid-19-statement) below with respect to missing class due to illness.
 Excused absences will **not** negatively impact your attendance grade.